-We grow this wine with a trio of renowned vineyards in our inland desert, each with favorable microclimates for their varieties.
-To achieve a style that balances freshness and natural acidity with richness and silky texture, we keep the grapes for this wine partially shaded from the summer sun.
-Planted in 1982 on the warm Wahluke Slope, we source sémillon from the oldest block of Rosebud Ranch Vineyard, in an area that benefits from diurnal swings of up to 50 degrees.
-We also source sémillon from legendary winegrower Dick Boushey’s famed Boushey Vineyard—a cooler site in Yakima Valley.
+This wine comes from a trio of renowned vineyards, each with ideal microclimates for their varieties.
+To preserve freshness and natural acidity with richness and a silky texture, we keep the grapes partially shaded from the summer sun.
+Planted in 1982 on the Wahluke Slope, we source sémillon from the oldest block of Rosebud Ranch, in an area that benefits from diurnal swings of up to 50 degrees.
+We also source sémillon from legendary winegrower Dick Boushey’s Boushey Vineyard—a cooler site in Yakima Valley.
 Our aromatic muscadelle and sauvignon blanc come from nearby Lonesome Spring Ranch.

 Vintage & Harvest: